Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisite:** Wisdom 13+ or Wisdom (Medicine) Proficiency

-You master the physician’s arts, gaining the following benefits:
+You master the physician's arts, gaining the following benefits:

 - **Ability Score Increase**